Mai-Mai: Mai-Mai in North and South Kivu

 According to a 2001 UN report, 20,000 to 30,000 Mai-Mai were active in the two Kivu provinces.
 The two most powerful and well-organized Mai-Mai groups in the Kivus were led by Generals Padiri and Dunia.
 Currently most active is a group which is called Mai-Mai Yakutumba, was organized in 2007 by General Yakutumba.
 They were reported to have received aid from the government of the Democratic Republic of Congo and are widely viewed by other Mai Mai groups as the leaders, though not the commanders, of the Kivu Mai-Mai.
 A number of smaller Mai-Mai groups, such as the Mudundu 40/Front de Résistance et de Défense du Kivu (FRDKI) and Mouvement de Lutte contre l'Agression au Zaïre/Forces Unies de Résistance Nationale contre l'Agression de la Républíque Démocratique du Congo (MLAZ/FURNAC), were reported to cooperate with the Rwandan military and Rally for Congolese Democracy–Goma (RCD-Goma).

 Walikale and Masisi north of Goma were the centres of Mai-Mai activity in North Kivu.
 In South Kivu, there have historically been concentrations around Walungu and Bunyakiri south of Lake Kivu, around Uvira and Mwenaga at the northern end of Lake Tanganyika, further south around Fizi, and around Shabunda, between the Rwandan border and Kindu.

-A Mai-Mai leader, Colonel Mayele, was arrested by UN forces in October 2010, allegedly being the leader behind mass rapes in the Walikale region of North Kivu province.